Toronto streetcar system: Electrical pickup

 The older CLRV and ALRV streetcars had only a trolley pole.
 Flexity Outlook streetcars have both a pantograph and a trolley pole.
 All streetcars in service had been using the trolley pole until September 12, 2017, when 509 Harbourfront became the first route to use the pantograph.

 With the introduction of the Flexity streetcars, the TTC plans to convert the entire system to be pantograph-compatible.
-The new streetcars need 50 percent more electrical current than the older streetcars, and use of the trolley pole limits the amount of electricity the new cars can draw from the overhead wire, resulting in reduced performance.
+The new streetcars need 50 percent more electric current than the older streetcars, and use of the trolley pole limits the amount of electricity the new cars can draw from the overhead wire, resulting in reduced performance.
 One consequence of trolley pole use on the Flexity streetcars is that air conditioning does not function in summer.
 With pantograph operation, the TTC expects Flexity streetcars to have more efficient heating and air conditioning systems, better vehicle performance and fewer delays caused by disconnections from overhead wires.

 Since 2008, the TTC has been converting the streetcar overhead wire to be compatible for pantograph electrical pickup as well as for trolley poles.
 The overhead over the Fleet Street tracks was the first to be converted.
 The new overhead uses different hangers so that pantographs do not strike supporting crosswires.
-It also uses a different gauge of wire to handle the higher electrical demands of Flexity Outlook streetcars.
+It also uses a different gauge of wire to handle the higher electrical demands of Flexity streetcars.

 During a rainy period in February 2018, the TTC received an incentive to expedite the conversion of the electrical overhead for pantograph use by the Flexity streetcars.
 On February 20, 2018, Flexity streetcars using trolley poles were pulling down some of the overhead.
 In Toronto, the tip of the trolley pole has a shoe with a carbon insert to collect current.
 The carbon insert also lowers the trolley shoe so that it does not strike hangers that are not yet pantograph-compatible.
 During wet weather, these carbon inserts wear out faster, needing replacement after a day or two for older streetcars.
 However, because the Flexity streetcars draw more current than older streetcars, their carbon inserts wore out faster in less than eight hours in the wet weather.
 (There was also an issue with the quality of carbon the TTC purchased.)
 With pantographs, this would be less of a problem as the pantograph blades have a larger contact area than a trolley shoe to absorb wear.
 Because of this incident, the TTC decided it should accelerate the conversion of overhead for pantograph use.

 The first three routes to operate with pantographs were 509 Harbourfront on September 12, 2017, 510 Spadina on May 14, 2018, and 512 St. Clair on October 1, 2018.
 The streetcar system has almost 90 km of streetcar overhead along streets and in yards.
 As of November 2020, 80 percent of the overhead has been converted for pantograph use and half of all streetcar routes use pantographs.
 The TTC expects full conversion by the first quarter of 2025, when trolley poles will no longer be supported.